rkipp1210/gridster_example/README.md

 Playing around with git, bootstrap and gridster.js

-This is an update to test my node server listening to this webhook...more tests
+This is an update to test my node server listening to this webhook...